r-bar/barth.tech/content/blog/rdbms-fulltext-search.md

 <!-- more -->

+## Why not Lucene?

+Modern RDBMS's all come with the basic functions required to create capable search indexes.
+You can begin to iterate on your problem domain without worrying about setting up additional infrastructure first.
+By iterating with the resources you already have you will either discover the requirements and index design you need from a more full featured solution, or discover you don't need it at all.

+Managing additional infrastructure and managing the synchronization of data between your source of truth and the search service are mandatory additional complexity.
+This level of complexity is non-trivial for a fledgling project when you may not even fully understand your problem space.
+It is more important to get a basic solution up and running so you can start getting feedback on your solution and additional data points for how to tune your search indices.

+## Just running a search service does not solve the problem

+Lucene has been THE standard in open source full text search.
+The services that wrap it, Elasticsearch, Apache Solr, and OpenSearch, are powerful tools for projects trying to make their data discoverable.
+However, spinning up additional infrastructure and keeping these search indexes in sync with the source of truth can add a lot of overhead when you do not need the full breadth of features these services provide.
+As much as the companies behind these products would like to tell you otherwise, just adding their search solution to your code base does not solve search.
+They can't.
+The problem is too big, and they do not understand the specifics of your problem domain.

+For unsophisticated like indexing a blog article they probably realistically are able to provide excelent results with no tuning required, but anything more complicated will require knowledge of your problem domain.
+Let's take reddit, a meta blog in it's own right, as an example.
+There are many things that could factor into how likely a user is to be looking for a particular piece of content.

+A search result may be more likely to be correct if:
+1. It has more total upvotes
+1. It has more total comments
+1. It got more engagement in a shorter period of time
+1. It had higher click through than other posts
+1. The user has seen or engaged (or NOT!) with the post before
+1. The user HAS NOT seen or engaged with the post before
+1. The user is subscribed (or NOT!) to the community the result was posted to
+1. The linked article matches the query

+All these factors are likely to be encoded outside of the full text index and not understood by a search service without explicit inclusion in the index and manually defining a mapping and weights.

 ### Design tradeoffs

 It is important to understand the basic design space of a given search feature.